rnixik/spider-navigation-plugin/README.md

 5. Checks visibility between these two actors.
 If they are visible to each other - add connection.
 If not - add to the list of pissible neighbors.
 6. Iterates the list of pissible neighbors and traces in 6 directions from each of two points for possible connection through an edge.
 Checks visibility between points of intersection.
 If a point of intersection is visible to each of two points - add a new point `NavPointEdge` and connections between them.

+### To find path
+* Plugin implements A* to find path.
+Can return a normal to each navigation point.

 Plugin contains auxiliary blueprints for movement on this grid: